This article will help clear the following informational diagnostic generating for a passthrough partnership:

 - Enter the excess of basis in Sales price.

-- Select from the lower left section menu, the Corresponding Activity Information - Passive (8582)/Investment Tax (8960)/Qualified Business Income (QBI) section.
+- Scroll down to the Corresponding Activity Information - Passive (8582)/Investment Tax (8960)/Qualified Business Income (QBI) section.

 - Select the Form number of related activity dropdown menu.

 - Select Schedule E (partnership).

 - Enter the applicable Activity name or number.

 - Check the box Include in at-risk/basis limitation.

 The diagnostic mentions to enter the gain on Input Return ⮕ Income ⮕ Passthrough K-1's ⮕ Partnership Info., under the Basis Tab ⮕ Basis Limitation section in Other current year increases to basis.
 However, by selecting the box mentioned in Step 10, Include in at-risk/basis limitation, this action doesn't need to be completed.